mikeizbicki/cmc-csci143/README.md

         1. Web scraping with the `requests` and `bs4` libraries

 1. Takeaway:
-    1. I am expecting that you have basic familiarity with the Linux terminal and SQL joins
+    1. I am expecting that you have basic familiarity with the Linux terminal, git, and SQL joins
     1. If you haven't seen those concepts before, expect to spend extra time those weeks catching up

 **Relation to other CS courses:**